rxthlessbeats/Cityscapes-Image-Segmentation/README.md

 # Cityscapes Semantic Segmentation

-FCN-8s semantic segmentation on the Cityscapes dataset, with an 8-class label scheme.
+Semantic segmentation on the Cityscapes dataset with multiple architectures and an 8-class label scheme.

 ## Project Structure